 El Yunque is the only tropical rainforest in the U.S. It encompasses more than 28,000 acres of land in Puerto Rico.
 The forest receives 50-250 inches of rain each year with the higher elevations receiving the most rain.
 A total of 100 billion gallons of rain water fall on the forest each year.

 Flora and Fauna

 El Yunque is one of the smallest rainforests, but is one of the most diverse.
-Over 200 species of trees and plants exist here, 23 of which can only found in El Yunque and no where else.
+Over 200 species of trees and plants exist here, 23 of which can only be found in El Yunque and nowhere else.
 Of the 16 species of coquís, 13 live in this rain forest.
 El Yunque is also home to the Puerto Rican amazon parrot.
 The parrot is only found in Puerto Rico and is on the endangered species list due to dwindling habitat.

 The forest has 5-6 different species of snakes as well as tarantulas, scorpions, and centipedes, none of which are poisonous.
 The insects do have a venomous bite, but are only dangerous to those who are allergic.
 There are no poisonous plants such as poison ivy.